The Perfect 2 Day Budapest Itinerary for First-Timers

 The Matthias Church is practically part of the Fisherman’s Bastion so it’s easy to visit both of them at once.
 It was used as a coronation church by Hungarian kings for centuries and it’s still one of the most unique churches in Europe by this day.

+The church is free to visit from the outside but if you want to go inside during your 2 day Budapest itinerary, you need to buy an entrance ticket.
 Since it only opens at 9 am (and at 1 pm on Sunday) I don’t recommend waiting for it, otherwise, you will not be able to go through this Budapest itinerary.

-Have a breakfast at Home of Franziska
+Have a breakfast at Franziska

 If you didn’t have breakfast at your hotel you must be starving by now, so it’s time to have a delicious breakfast!
 (If you already ate at your hotel you can skip this point and go straight to the next one.)

-You can find basically everything from various types of eggs, pastries, waffles to yogurts, oatmeals, and smoothie bowls.
-You can check their menu here.
+You can find basically everything from various types of eggs, pastries, and waffles to yogurts, oatmeals, and smoothie bowls.
+They are open from 8 am so it’s the perfect place to unwind a little after seeing the sunrise at the Fisherman’s Bastion.

-They are open from 7.30 am on the weekdays and 9 am on the weekends so it’s the perfect place to unwind a little after seeing the sunrise at the Fisherman’s bastion.
 It’s a really popular place so if you’re not planning to go for the opening time it’s best to reserve a table in advance.
+They also have another location on the Pest side if you want to visit them there!

 Admire the Hungarian Parliament across the Danube river

 If you’re finished with your breakfast it’s time to take a stroll along the Danube river as part of your 2 days in Budapest!
-The Danube river divides Budapest into two main parts: Buda and Pest.
+The Danube River divides Budapest into two main parts: Buda and Pest.
 Walking along the riverside grants you amazing views no matter which side you are walking on.

 The best spot is somewhere around the Novotel Budapest Danube Hotel where you can directly face the Hungarian Parliament.
 Needless to say, it’s also one of the best photography spots in Budapest so don’t forget to take some photos as well!